Rick-Phoenix/protoschema-go/README.md

 ## Hooks

-This package also allows the user to define hooks for the whole package or for single schemas, which will be called when the schema is processed, and receive all the data for that protobuf element (file, service, oneof or message), which can be used to perform custom actions such as code generation.
+protoschema also allows the user to define hooks for the whole package or for single schemas, which will be called when the schema is processed, and receive all the data for that protobuf element (file, service, oneof or message), which can be used to perform custom actions such as code generation.

 ```go
 // Also available for messages, services and oneofs